Cheryl Foggo: Journalism

 Foggo has written for Theatre Alberta, Reader's Digest.ca, Avenue, AlbertaViews, Alberta Ventures, Calgary, Canadian, Western Living, Sunday Magazine, Arts Bridge, Muse, Canadian Consumer, the Calgary Herald, The Globe and Mail and Legacy.

-Her work has been anthologized in multiple collections, including The Black Prairie Archives: An Anthology edited by Karina Vernon, Calgary Through The Eyes of Writers edited by Shaun Hunter, Alberta Encore, One Step Over The Line, Directions-The Bicentenary of the Abolition of the British Slave Trade, Remembering Chinook Country and Unsettled Pasts.
+Her work has been anthologized in multiple collections, including The Black Prairie Archives: An Anthology edited by Karina Vernon, Calgary Through the Eyes of Writers edited by Shaun Hunter, Alberta Encore, One Step over the Line, Directions: The Bicentenary of the Abolition of the British Slave Trade, Remembering Chinook Country and Unsettled Pasts.

 Plays

-Her short play The Sender was commissioned as part of Obsidian Theatre Company's 21 Black Futures, now streaming on CBC Television Gem.
+Her short play The Sender was commissioned as part of Obsidian Theatre Company's 21 Black Futures, now streaming on CBC Gem.

 Her play Heaven is scheduled for production at the Citadel Theatre in summer 2021.

 In August 2014, her play John Ware Reimagined premiered in Calgary, produced by Ellipsis Tree Collective Theatre Company.
 John Ware Reimagined had its second production at Workshop West Theatre Company in 2017.
 An early version of the play had its first public reading in 2012.

-The script won the Writers' Guild of Alberta 2015 Gwen Pharis Ringwood Award for Drama.
+The script won the Writers Guild of Alberta 2015 Gwen Pharis Ringwood Award for Drama.

 In August 2012, The Devil We Know, her play co-written with Clem Martini, premiered at the Blyth Festival.

 In 2010, she created a stage adaptation of Chinua Achebe's Things Fall Apart, receiving workshops and staged readings during Theatre Calgary's Fuse Festival and Afrikadey.

 Heaven was first produced by Lunchbox Theatre Company in 2001 and aired on CBC Radio Sunday Showcase and Monday Night Playhouse in 2004.

 Her play Turnaround, co-written with Clem Martini, was produced by Lunchbox Theatre and Quest Theatre Company in 1999.